Merucyr/QB64-Collection/README.md

 # QB64-Collection
 Collection of separate QB64 programs I've made

+## ascii art.bas
+Proof of concept for a guy on reddit, post here https://old.reddit.com/r/qbasic/comments/u7o3e7/how_to_make_something_like_the_8bit_guys_intro_in/

+Allows you to set a string that the program will iterate over, each iteration goes to the next index in the string We can't do nested arrays so instead we treat strings as our array of variable lengths + a main 2d array for the display

 ## colour.bas
 Mix of some hacky stuff to make neat image generation